Confused by fit out or facilities jargon? Our glossary of common terms can help.

 A more modern structure with areas and departments arranged in a circle from a central point of focus.
 For example, publishers may choose to organise their office in this way so the editor or editors are the nuclei of the layout.

 An office refurbishment is a process of renovating a space to improve its appearance and in some cases, restoring an office to its former condition.

 A review of hazards and analysing the risks involved with a furniture installation or fit out, reducing their impact wherever possible and creating a plan for managing any remaining risks.

 Sit-stand adjustable desks are widely used in parts of Europe, particularly Scandinavia.
 Users can enjoy the health benefits of being able to easily switch between sitting and standing.

 Slab to slab

 Relates to the complete internal area of space: wall-to-wall and true ceiling to true floor.
 True ceiling height doesn’t include suspended ceilings.
 Similarly, the true floor is the lowest structural element, which can be the floor itself or the concrete slab under the floor.

 The process of documenting minor defects with new furniture following an installation.

 A space temporarily occupied by people away from areas that are undergoing refurbishment.
-Swing space can be new space built before refurbishment or existing space that has already been refurbished.
+Swing space can be a new space built before refurbishment or an existing space that has already been refurbished.

 Systems furniture is a generic term for bundles of panels, desking, shelves, and other items sold by a single manufacturer as a package for furnishing offices.